WestMecCoding/XHR_Chart_Redo/readme.md

 You can look at the documentation for [https://www.chartjs.org/docs/latest/charts/line.html](chart.js) for tips.

-## Installing node-modules and running the code

-`cd` into server/ and run `npm i` to install the necessary node dependencies.

-run `node server` from inside server/ to spin up the chart on localhost:3000
+## Show the project to Morales (AND optionally push the project to your school github)